ksator/junos-automation-with-NAPALM/README.md

  u'uptime': 4527600,
  u'vendor': u'Juniper'}
 ```
-close the connection to the device
+Close the connection to the device
 ```
 >>> device.is_alive()
 {u'is_alive': True}